ilielucianno/office-network-infrastructure/COMPLIANCE.md

 ## Overview

 This document outlines the security controls and license compliance implemented to meet regulatory requirements for companies operating in Cyprus/EU.
-The infrastructure serves a consulting & accounting company (Turtle Cove Consultancy Ltd) providing B2B services to online gambling operators.
+The infrastructure serves a consulting & accounting company providing B2B services to online gambling operators.

 **Applicable regulations:** GDPR (mandatory), SOC 2 (recommended), ISO 27001 (guidance).